Measuring Stereotype and Deviation Biases in Large Language Models: Introduction

-Our study investigates bias by asking LLMs to generate profiles of individuals with information regarding their political affiliation, religion, sexual orientation, socioeconomic status, and occupation.
+Our exploratory study investigates bias by asking LLMs to generate profiles of individuals with information regarding their political affiliation, religion, sexual orientation, socioeconomic status, and occupation.
 Each individual's gender, race, or age is indicated in the prompt explicitly (e.g., Hispanic male) or implicitly via name (e.g., Jose).
 The distribution of each demographic variable with respect to gender, race, or age is then calculated.
-Binomial tests are then performed between the proportions of texts generated for a specific group belonging to a certain demographic variable (e.g., the proportion of Hispanic texts that are Christian) and reference proportions based on real-world data.
+Binomial tests are then performed between the proportions of texts generated for a specific group belonging to a certain demographic variable (e.g., the proportion of Hispanic texts that are Christian) and reference proportions based on real-world data\footnote{The real-world demographic distributions used as reference outputs may reflect existing social inequities, and the reproduction of such distributions by LLM may not necessarily be a desirable outcome.
+Our approach to measuring deviation bias is purely descriptive and quantifies the extent to which LLM-generated outputs align with observed demographic distributions.
+However, accurate representations of real-world distributions can coexist with socially undesirable or harmful stereotypes.
+We leave the investigation of the valence or dispersion accuracies of LLM stereotypes\cite{judd1993definition} as an important direction for future work. }.
 Understanding how LLMs are predisposed to inferring certain demographic attributes of users can help users to be wary of how LLM responses may be biased, developers to address these issues in the models, and organizations to understand the risks of using LLMs in commercial products.